northeastern-rc/rc-public-documentation/docs/source/faq.md

 Drop-down the item to see solution.
 ```
 ## Cluster Details
-:::{dropdown} What hardware is in HiPerGator?
+:::{dropdown} What hardware is in the cluster?
-HiPerGator compute and storage capabilities are changing on a regular basis.
+The cluster compute and storage capabilities are changing on a regular basis.

-For detailed information on HiPerGator hardware components, view the Hardware Specification page.
+For detailed information on the HPCs hardware components, view the Hardware Specification page.
 ::::

-::::{dropdown} What is HiPerGator-RV?
+::::{dropdown} What is the cluster?
-HiPerGator-RV is a system for working with restricted data, having its own set of use cases.

-HiPerGator-RV is a secure environment for research projects that use electronic Protected Health Information (ePHI), which are required to comply with the Health Insurance Portability and Accountability Act (HIPAA).
+The cluster is a secure environment for research projects that use electronic Protected Health Information (ePHI), which are required to comply with the Health Insurance Portability and Accountability Act (HIPAA).
 ResVault can also be used for projects that require a “low” FISMA compliance rating, and for projects that require International Trade in Arms Regulation (ITAR) compliance.
 ::::

 ::::{dropdown} What is the policy on fair use of resources?